conversejs/Backbone.browserStorage/README.md

-# Backbone localStorage and sessionStorage Adapter 0.0.1
+# Backbone localStorage and sessionStorage adapter

 A localStorage and sessionStorage adapter for Backbone.
 It's a drop-in replacement for Backbone.Sync() to handle saving to the browser's browserStorage or sessionStorage database.